Custom Dress Shirt Design Options

 Short Sleeves / Plain Hem

 The short sleeve plain hem is a simple plain hem without a cuff.
-Length and width settings for the short sleeve can be configured in My Blueprints
+Length and width settings for the short sleeve can be configured in your Blueprint.

 The placket is the strip of fabric running down the center-front of the shirt containing the button holes.
-Ratio offers two placket options.
+Ratio offers four placket options.

 Seamless (French Front)